Kiko-Climent/90s-football-shirts/README.md

 ![Bug2.1](media/readme_media/bug2.png)

+### Unfixed Bugs:

+Just discovered last minute that when adding items to the wishlist, success messages dont show up untill we move into another page

 # Deployment
 The version control to develope this site was done with _Gitpod_ and then deplyed to Heroku following those steps: